 I appreciate your interest in me and my work.
 If you'd like to hear about my background and why 4 Trimesters is the most exciting thing I've created in years (if we don't count creating my kid!), I've answered some questions below.
 Want to know more?
 I'd love to connect with you in person, just drop me a line.

 What does "perinatal" mean, and how are you an expert in it?

-Perinatal is the time before, during and after birth, or in other words, the prenatal (pregnancy), intrapartum (labour and birth), and postpartum (post-natal) period.
+Perinatal is the time before, during and after birth, or in other words, the prenatal (pregnancy), intrapartum (labour and birth), and postpartum (postnatal) period.
 All things perinatal fascinate me.
 I have a Midwifery degree from Ryerson, which involved attending almost 200 births and working with countless families both in clinic, home and hospital.
-I currently provide prenatal consulting and postpartum in-home support through my business, HyggeMama, and am also a babywearing educator, am currently doing graduate studies in Infant Mental Health and am a mama myself.
+I currently provide prenatal consulting and postpartum in-home support through my business, HyggeMama, and am also a babywearing educator, have recently completed graduate studies in Infant Mental Health, and am a mama myself.

 How did you come up with the idea for 4 Trimesters Conference?